awl89/uber_movie_challenge/README.md

 -------------------------
 To run the web application in developer mode (i.e. where stuff like debugging etc. is enabled), follow the following steps:
 - set up a postgres database
-- fill out the data base informations in "config.py" within the the class "DevConfig"
+- fill out the data base informations in "config.py" within the class "DevConfig"
-- run the command "python main.py db".
-This will create the database table and populate it with data.
+- run the command "python main.py db", which will create the database table and populate it with data.
 - run "python main.py dev" to start the web server
 - access the server at "http://localhost:5000"